- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Pet Emergency?
 Read no further and call us right away!

 Apache Animal Hospital has been serving the needs of pets and their owners since 1974!
 Located in Northeast Minneapolis between 35W and Stinson Boulevard, we are convenient to animal owners in New Brighton, Roseville, Columbia Heights, St. Anthony and Fridley.
-The staff of Apache Animal Hospital strives to provide the highest quality veterinary care possible.
-This includes both preventative medicine as well as therapeutic medicine.
+Our veterinary clinic is run by Dr.Terry Rapacz, who has been practicing veterinary medicine since 1969.

-We believe that communication and education are the foundation for successful veterinary care.
-There are a number of resources on our website for you to learn about how to take better care of your pets.
 Browse through our website and check out the pet articles in the Veterinary Topics area.
 There are even videos available to view on our Educational Videos tab.
-If you have any questions, please call 612-781-2734 or email us and we'll promptly get back to you.
-Our office is conveniently located off of 35W and Stinson Blvd; you can find directions on our Contact Us page.
+If you have any questions, please call 612-781-2734 or email us and we will promptly get back to you.
+Our office is conveniently located off 35W and Stinson Blvd; you can find directions on our Contact Us page.
 You can also subscribe to our newsletter which is created especially for Minneapolis pet owners.

 At Apache Animal Hospital, we treat your pets like the valued family members they are.